-Detox Plan: how to remove toxins from your body
+Detox plan: How to eliminate toxins from the body

-- Filters blood coming from the intestinal tract before returning to the bloodstream.
+- It filters blood coming from the intestinal tract before it returns to the bloodstream.

-- Detox effect of chemicals and drug metabolism.
+- Detoxifying effect of chemicals and drug metabolism.

-- Forms and regenerates blood.
-It can store up to 1.5 litres.
+- Forms and regenerates the blood.
+Can store up to 1.5 liters.

-- Turns nutrients into substances that our body can assimilate, store and provides to cells when they need them.
+- Converts nutrients into substances that our body can assimilate, stores them and provides them to the cells when they are needed.

-- Breaks down fat molecules and transforms them into energy.
+- It breaks down fat molecules and converts them into energy.

-- Monitors that the level of glucose in blood is adequate.
-If the glucose level is high, it will remove the sugar from blood and store it in the form of glycogen.
+- Keeps an eye on your blood glucose level.
+If the glucose level is high, it will remove the sugar from the blood and store it as glycogen.
 If it is low, it will break down the glycogen and release sugar.

-- It can store vitamins and minerals, such as iron or copper and release them when your body needs them.
+- It can store vitamins and minerals such as iron or copper and release them when the body needs them.

 What is the function of the kidneys?

 The kidneys are part of the urinary system and are located above the waist.
 They are two organs about the size of a fist and each kidney weighs about 150 grams.
 The cleaning of the kidneys is crucial to good health.
 Their main functions are:

 - Eliminate waste and toxic substances through the urine.